D5012, 5012, 24012

 After being reinstated to service 5012 was sent to Derby Locomotives Works late in 1969 for an overhaul.
 On arrival at Derby the locomotive was in a very work-stained condition, having retained green livery with small yellow warning panels.
 The axleboxes were now of the SKF type with three rung footsteps on the bogies.

 During November 5012 visited Glasgow Works for a repair, presumably this is wheen it received blue & yellow livery.
 The gangway doors were also sheeted over and the headcode discs centered on the cab front.
-The headcode brackets had been removed from the No.2 end, but were still present at the No.1 end.
+The headcode disc brackets fitted (for use with SR six disc headcodes) were removed from the No.2 end, but retained at the No.1 end.

 On January 23rd the first batch of withdrawn Class 24s from Scotland headed south, with 24003/12/18/96 comprising a St Rollox – Doncaster special.
 By February 1st 24012 was on site at Doncaster Works, possibly the first Class 24 to visit the Works since the mid 1960’s when various Eastern & London Midland examples were overhauled here.
 During February the first Class 24s of the recent withdrawals had been cut up, 24042 at Swindon and 24012 at Doncaster.

 Upon arrival at Doncaster Works for scrapping the locomotive carried bogies fitted with SKF axleboxes and three-rung footsteps.
-The Southern Region headcode brackets were still fitted to the cabfronts.
+The Southern Region headcode disc brackets fitted (for use with SR six disc headcodes) were still fitted to the No.1 cab.
 The locomotive still retained its full size fuel & water tanks.

 Return to Picture menu